-The first trimester screening tests is also known as nuchal translucency screening, or NT, is a prenatal test that involves ultrasound and a blood test that can help determine the likelihood of having Down’s Syndrome or some other chromosome abnormality.
+The first trimester screening test is also known as nuchal translucency screening, or NT, is a prenatal test that involves ultrasound and a maternal blood test (two pregnancy-specific substances in the mother's blood — pregnancy-associated plasma protein-A and human chorionic gonadotropin (HCG)) that can help determine the likelihood of having Down’s Syndrome or some other chromosome abnormality.

 The results from the blood tests and the ultrasound, along with the mother’s age, are then combined to determine risk factors for certain chromosomal conditions such as Trisomy 21 (Down syndrome), Trisomy 18 (Edward syndrome), and Trisomy 13 (Patau syndrome).

 The following increases the risk for chromosomal abnormalities:

 - Increase in nuchal translucency as measured in mm